QualiSystemsLab/Extended-Cisco-NXOS-Shell/README.md

 # Extended-Cisco-NXOS-Shell
 Cisco NXOS Shell extended to also configure VLANs on Cisco NXOS ports and port channels.
 The modified VLAN commands reside in the **Resource Drivers - Python** folder, in the *cisco_nxos_ext.py* file, while the modified commands reside in the *cisco_nxos_ext.py* file.

+If you'd like to see how this shell works, import the [Ext_Cisco_NXOS_Shell_Package.zip](https://github.com/QualiSystemsLab/Extended-Cisco-NXOS-Shell/blob/master/Ext_Cisco_NXOS_Shell_Package.zip) into CloudShell.

 <h2>Specific modifications</h2>

 Implemented the following capabilities for the *cisco_nxos_ext.py* file: